 has joined it.
 If you would like to inherit such a channel, please contact our

 staff.
 We will gladly have a look and decide which new founder should be

 assigned to best serve the community and our network.

 Libera Chat and its staff are required to pass on and act on credible information about any unlawful activities as it relates to your use of Libera Chat’s services.

 Libera Chat and financial transactions

-In some instances user may want to reward a project or one of its contributors with, for example, a donation to the project.
+In some instances, a user may want to reward a project or one of its contributors with, for example, a donation to the project.
 However, it is expected that you carry out your own due diligence before entering into financial transactions.
 Libera Chat accepts no liability for any losses incurred as the result of financial transactions you enter into as a result of activity in Libera Chat’s services.

 Some projects may wish to log their channels publicly, if you do so the logging should be authorised by the channel owners and users in the channel should be notified (through for instance the topic, entry message, or similar) that public logging is taking place.
-Channel operators should consider ways for users to make unlogged comments and a process for requesting removal of certain logs.
+Channel operators should consider ways for users to make unlogged comments and a process for requesting the removal of certain logs.

-If you operate a service that scrapes internal channel content or published logs, ensure that you have obtained permission to do so from Libera Chat staff or the channel owners before you start scraping data, also make sure that there is an easy way for channels to opt out.
+If you operate a service that scrapes internal channel content or published logs, ensure that you have obtained permission to do so from Libera Chat staff or the channel owners before you start scraping data, also make sure that there is an easy way for channels to opt-out.

 If you wish to publish logs of a single conversation, please make sure you have gotten permission from all participants before doing so.